While many web browsers are available for the macOS and iOS, many users are content with Apple’s default browser.

 In my case, deleting that concerned site’s data (cache and cookies) did manage to rectify the underlying issue.

-Do let us know which method spelled out success for you in troubleshooting and fixing the Safari redirect loop error.
+Let us know which method successfully troubleshot and fixed the Safari redirect loop error.